jbuitt/nwws-python-client/README.md

 You can either run it via [screen](https://www.gnu.org/software/screen/) / [tmux](https://github.com/tmux/tmux/wiki) or use the included `nwws2` script to run it using [nohup](https://en.wikipedia.org/wiki/Nohup).
 The client will automatically reconnect to NWWS if the connection is dropped.

 The script will continue to run, downloading products to your system.
-Eventually, it will fill up your filesystem and you'll likely want to clear out old products.
+If products are being archved, they will eventually fill up your filesystem and you'll likely want to clear out old products.
 For example, to automatically remove products older than a week, insert the following line into your crontab:

 ```
 0 0 * * *   /usr/bin/find [archivedir] -type f -mtime +7 {} \; >/dev/null